Lincoln is proud to be the birthplace of TeamMates and the program’s largest chapter.

-The TeamMates Mentoring Program began with the vision of University of Nebraska Head Football Coach Tom Osborne and his wife Nancy in 1991.
-That year twenty-two football players met with middle school students in Lincoln Public Schools.
+The TeamMates Mentoring Program began in 1991 with the vision of University of Nebraska Head Football Coach Tom Osborne and his wife Nancy.
+That year 22 football players met with middle school students in Lincoln Public Schools.
 Coach Osborne felt that the athletes in his program could make an impact on the academic success of these middle school students.
-Of those 22 original mentees, 21 graduated from high school and 18 went on to graduate from post-secondary programs.
+Of those 22 original mentees, 21 graduated from high school, and 18 went on to graduate from post-secondary programs.

 Increasing the Impact

 In 1997, TeamMates expanded to include 160 volunteer mentors from the Lincoln community.
-They met with their students for one hour a week in the school setting.
-Those volunteers gave their time with the belief that these students could benefit from another caring adult in their life.
+They met with their students for one hour a week at school.
+The volunteers gave their time with the belief that these students could benefit from another caring adult in their life.